Roach (smoking): United States

 According to the Global Drug Survey only 8% of Americans use tobacco with cannabis while smoking joints.

 In popular culture

 Songs

-The term roach appears in Buck Washington 1944 song ‘Save the Roach for me’.
-Washington sings about a man seeking to get high by smoking the 'roach' :
+The term roach appears in Buck Washington 1944 song "Save the Roach for Me".
+Washington sings about a man seeking to get high by smoking the 'roach':

-“Folks say that I’m lonesome/ Say I’m blue as I can be/ But if you’re smoking that jive when I pass by/ Then save the roach for me.”
+"Folks say that I'm lonesome/ Say I'm blue as I can be/ But if you're smoking that jive when I pass by/ Then save the roach for me.”

-Common misconceptions

-Depending on the nation in which a joint is being consumed, the 'roach' could either refer to a filter or the burnt end of a joint.
-Traditionally in the United States the roach refers to the burnt or smoked end of a joint.
-The appearance of the 'roach' is usually characterised by black or golden hues.
-While in the United Kingdom and Commonwealth of Nations such as Australia and New Zealand the roach refers to the thinly rolled piece of cardboard that creates the filter.